-10 PREVENTING PEER-ON-PEER SEXUAL ABUSE
+10 PREVENTING CHILD ON CHILD SEXUAL ABUSE

-- 10.1 The academy has a zero-tolerance approach to all forms of peer-on-peer sexual abuse, including sexual harassment and sexual violence. - 10.2 Sexual harassment refers to unwanted conduct of a sexual nature that occurs online or offline. - 10.3 Sexual harassment violates a child's dignity and makes them feel intimidated, degraded or humiliated, and can create a hostile, sexualised or offensive environment.
-If left unchallenged, sexual harassment can create an atmosphere that normalises inappropriate behaviour and may lead to sexual violence. - 10.4 The Safeguarding and Child Protection Policy outlines our stance onaddressing peer-on-peer sexual abuse, and the procedures in place will be adhered to if any instances of sexual harassment or sexual violence be uncovered. - 10.5 To prevent peer-on-peer abuse and address the wider societal factors that can influence behaviour, the academy will educate pupils about abuse, its forms and the importance of discussing any concerns and respecting others through the curriculum, assemblies and PSHE lessons. - 10.6 The academy will also ensure that pupils are taught about safeguarding, including online safety, as part of a broad and balanced curriculum in PSHE lessons, RSE and group sessions.
-Such content will be age and stage of development specific, and tackle issues such as the following: - Healthy relationships - Respectful behaviour - Gender roles, stereotyping and equality - Body confidence and self-esteem - Prejudiced behaviour - That sexual violence and sexual harassment is always wrong - Addressing cultures of sexual harassment
+- 10.1 The academy has a zero-tolerance approach to all forms of child-on-child sexual abuse, including sexual harassment and sexual violence. - 10.2 Sexual harassment refers to unwanted conduct of a sexual nature that occurs online or offline. - 10.3 Sexual harassment violates a child's dignity and makes them feel intimidated, degraded or humiliated, and can create a hostile, sexualised or offensive environment.
+If left unchallenged, sexual harassment can create an atmosphere that normalises inappropriate behaviour and may lead to sexual violence. - 10.4 The Safeguarding and Child Protection Policy outlines our stance on addressing child-on-child sexual abuse, and the procedures in place will be adhered to if any instances of sexual harassment or sexual violence be uncovered. - 10.5 To prevent child-on-child abuse and address the wider societal factors that can influence behaviour, the academy will educate pupils about abuse, its forms and the importance of discussing any concerns and respecting others through the curriculum, assemblies and PSHE/PV lessons. - 10.6 The academy will also ensure that pupils are taught about safeguarding, including online safety, as part of a broad and balanced curriculum in PSHE lessons, RSE and group sessions.
+Such content will be age and stage of development specific, and tackle issues such as the following: